 Rock art and archaeological sites offer a mirror into our past.
 We have discovered over 121 individual rock art sites on the Malilangwe Wildlife Reserve.

-The rock paintings of Malilangwe are largely monochrome red, primarily due to the availability of red pigments in the area.
+There are three types of rock art here: Iron Age Art, Herder Art and San Rock Art.
+Experts believe that the images portrayed in much of the San Rock Art are symbolic rather than being a literal record of events.
+At Malilangwe several characteristics of the rock art are either rare or have not been recorded elsewhere.
+The art is largely monochrome red, primarily due to the availability of red pigments in the area.
 Paint was made by grinding red oxide into a powder and mixing it with a binding agent such as blood or egg white.
 The motifs were then painted onto the rocks using brushes made from animal hair, sticks or feathers.

-At Kambako Living Museum out aim is to “preserve the past to enrich the future”.
-The museum showcases the bush craft skills that, for centuries, have enabled the local Shangaan people to sustain themselves from their natural environment.
 A tour of the museum takes visitors on a historic journey through time.
-Here you will learn more about the Shangaan people’s intimate knowledge of their natural resources and in-depth understanding of animal behavior, which made it possible for them to survive as hunter-gatherers until the recent past.
-A fascinating presentation describes how they made fire, gathered caloric staples, weaved baskets to carry collected food materials, and trapped and hunted game.
+Visitors learn more about the Shangaan people’s intimate knowledge of their natural resources and in-depth understanding of animal behaviour, which made it possible for them to survive as hunter-gatherers until the recent past.
+A fascinating hands-on presentation shows how they made fire, gathered food, weaved baskets, and trapped and hunted animals.
 The transition during the Iron Age to their current agro-pastoral lifestyle is also discussed.
-The methods used by the Shangaan are compared with other cultures around the world, and the link between primitive skills and modern technological development is discussed.
-The adaptability and ingenuity of the human spirit is emphasized throughout the tour, and the pros and cons of the Shangaan way of life are discussed in relation to a modern first-world existence.
+The methods used by the Shangaan are compared with other cultures around the world, and the link between primitive skills and modern technological development is considered.
+The adaptability and ingenuity of the human spirit is emphasised throughout the tour, and the Shangaan way of life is discussed in relation to a modern first-world existence.

-To the Trust, the museum is an invaluable record of traditional culture in the area.
-It serves not only as an attraction to visitors to the Trust, but also as an important part of the Trust’s conservation education programs.
+The museum is an invaluable record of traditional bushcraft skills.
+It serves not only as an attraction to visitors to Malilangwe, but also as an important part of the curriculum of Malilangwe’s Conservation Education Programme.